Precipitated Withdrawal: Symptoms, Causes, and Treatment

 More often than not, precipitated withdrawal happens when people addicted to opioids undergo medication-assisted treatment (MAT).
 However, it can also happen when naloxone is administered to counteract the effects of opioids in case of an opioid overdose.

-Precipitated withdrawal occurs as a result of taking an opioid agonist (e.g., buprenorphine) or an opioid antagonist, such as naloxone, when a full opioid agonist is still in the system.
+Precipitated withdrawal is the result of taking an opioid agonist (e.g., buprenorphine) or an opioid antagonist (e.g., naloxone) when a full opioid agonist is still in the system.
 More often than not, this withdrawal occurs when opioid-dependent people take medications used to treat opioid addiction too early in their recovery.

 For example, if you enter medication-assisted treatment for oxycodone addiction and take buprenorphine too soon after taking oxycodone, you may experience precipitated withdrawal symptoms.